-The Company has written down the value of its Property Plant and Equipment by \$527 to reflect the loss of the destroyed machinery.
+The Company wrote down the value of its Property Plant and Equipment by \$527 in Q3 2013 to reflect the loss of the destroyed machinery.
 Almonty maintains adequate insurance coverage for both the net book value of its machinery and equipment as well as business interruption insurance to cover losses resulting from suspension of operations in certain situations.
-As a result of the fire Almonty was forced to suspend operations for 10 days and continues to incur incremental costs in order to maintain operations (the rental of temporary diesel generators and ancillary electrical switching equipment) until such time as the Company is able to complete its connection to the electricity grid.
-Construction of the electrical line and related infrastructure has been completed as at the date of this report and the Company anticipates that the line will be commissioned prior to the end of fiscal 2013.
-The Company's insurance adjusters completed their investigation into the cause of the fire and have recommended a settlement, net of any deductible, in the amount of \$949 (equivalent to \$0.03 per basic share outstanding) to cover both the replacement value of the machinery and equipment that was destroyed as well as an amount for business interruption as a result of the forced shut-down and restart.
-Almonty expects to receive the insurance proceeds in September 2013 and will record a gain of \$949 during Q4 2013 when it receives the insurance proceeds.
+As a result of the fire Almonty was forced to suspend operations for 10 days incurred incremental costs in order to maintain operations (the rental of temporary diesel generators and ancillary electrical switching equipment) until the Company was able to complete its connection to the electricity grid in the first week of October 2013.
+The Company's insurance adjusters completed their investigation into the cause of the fire and recommended a settlement, net of any deductible, in the amount of \$928 (equivalent to \$0.03 per basic share outstanding) to cover both the replacement value of the machinery and equipment that was destroyed as well as an amount for business interruption as a result of the forced shut-down and restart.
+Almonty received the insurance proceeds in September 2013 and recorded a gain of \$928 during Q4 2013.

-Summary operating information for the Company:
+Summary operating information for the Company1: